 Mouthwash is one of the most important parts of a daily oral hygiene routine because it kills tooth-damaging bacteria that are not eliminated by brushing and flossing.
 Mouthwash is also a key ingredient in most commercial toothpaste, where it makes the foam that helps clean your teeth in between brushing.
 While mouthwash does not replace the need for brushing and flossing, it is an important component of a daily dental routine.

 Just because you brush your teeth twice a day and floss regularly doesn’t mean you’re practicing good oral health.
-In fact, it’s not enough to simply brush your teeth-you also need to be brushing your gums as well, because plaque can build up there quickly and lead to oral health problems.
+In fact, it’s not enough to simply brush your teeth-you also need to be brushing your gums as well, because plaque can build up there quickly and lead to oral health problems that might require dental extractions.
 Brushing your teeth and gums with fluoride toothpaste and regularly using a warm saltwater rinse will help keep your mouth free of bacteria and the plaque that causes tooth decay.

 It’s likely that you don’t give much thought to mouthwash, but it is actually a useful tool for good oral health.
 Mouthwash is a strong liquid that can be purchased at any drugstore and it is available in both over-the-counter and prescription forms.
 There are several different types of mouthwash, but all of them have one thing in common: they are formulated to kill germs and bacteria in the mouth.